An operator algebraic approach to symmetry defects and fractionalization: A Z2 -Symmetry Enriched Toric Code

 We also define

-In the second diagram (Figure \ref{fig:U}), we have drawn the path $\zeta_N$ in purple.
-It extends down from 0 $N$ edges, turns to head toward $\Delta$, and then extends upward.
-Note that $\zeta_N$ and $\overline{\xi}_N$ share the $N$th edge below 0.
-From $\zeta_N$, we define
+In the second diagram (Figure \ref{fig:U}), we have drawn the path $\zeta^N$ in purple in the case where $N=4$.
+It extends $N$ edges down from $0$, travels along $5$ edges toward $\Delta$, and then extends upward $N$ edges.
+Note that $\zeta^N$ and $\overline{\xi}^N$ share the $N$th edge $e_N$ below the origin, that is, the site that corresponds to the midpoint of $\{0\} \times [-N + 1, -N]$.
+From $\zeta^N$, we define

 We also define